gregorio-project/gregorio/contrib/check-syllabation/README.md

 Once you have the hyphenation rules in the `libhyphen` format, you can check one score by running

 ```
-checkSyllable.py -p path/to/file.dic my_file.gabc
+checkSyllabation.py -p path/to/file.dic my_file.gabc
 ```

-where `path/to/file.dic` is the path to the hyphenation rules file.
+where `path/to/file.dic` is the path to the hyphenation rules file (default is `hyph_la_liturgical.dic` in the current directory).
+You can also analyze all gabc scores of a directory (with subdirectories) by replacing `my_file.gabc` by the name of the directory.
+By default, the script analyzes the current directory.
+The script outputs the report to `stdout` on Unix systems, and to `check-syllabation.log` on Windows systems.

-You can also check a whole directory with subdirectories running
+You can see more options by running

 ```
-checkAllGabc.sh my_directory
+checkSyllabation.py --help
 ```

-by default it will consider that the `.dic` file is `hyph_la_liturgical.dic` in the current directory.
-If it's not the case, please change the `PATPATH` variable in the script.

 ## Hyphenation problems